hiddify/hiddify.com/docs/manager/contribution/How-to-contribute-to-this-project.md

 ```

-For other repositories in the same way, it is enough to enter the repository and click on ``Code'' and in the ``Local'' tab, copy the address placed in ``HTTPS'' and put it in the above command.
+For other repositories in the same way, it is enough to enter the repository and click on `Code` and in the `Local` tab, copy the address placed in `HTTPS` and put it in the above command.

 <div align=center>